Poker Sites » Poker Strategy » NL Hold'em Strategy » Continuation Bet

 The first and easiest spot to make a continuation bet is when you make a preflop raise with a premium hand, and hit the flop hard.
 In this situation you've already represented strength preflop, so you should bet out to both defend your hand and show continued aggression.
 Let's take a look at an example so you can understand better:

 The above situation is the perfect spot for a continuation bet of $8-$15 (the total pot size is $15).
 You have every reason to believe you're ahead in the hand, and you should bet out to protect your strong pair.
 Also, your hand is slightly susceptible to hands like 67 suited or 89 suited, both of which have straight draws.
-Another possibility is that your opponent has a middle pocket pair, and by betting you will make him/her pay to see the turn.
+Another possibility is that your opponent has a middle pocket pair, and by betting you will force him/her pay to see the turn.

 Betting a Draw